josh-wong/actions/auto-translate-markdown-script/README.md

 # 🌍 Auto-translate documentation workflow

-Automated translation of English documentation to Japanese using Claude Code GitHub Action.
+Automated translation of English documentation to Japanese by using Claude Code GitHub Action.
 This workflow provides both automatic translation when PRs are merged and manual translation on-demand, with advanced features for handling documentation updates and preserving existing translations.

 ## 🚀 Quickstart